ATFutures/who/README.md

 <!-- The pink grids represent the centres of Ga Central Municipal and Accra Metropolis district (from left to right) – the two highly urbanised districts).
 The blue grids represent the centres of Ga West Municipal and Ashaiman Municipal districts (from left to right) – two moderately urbanised districts. -->
 The OSM datasets of GAMA revealed very high positional accuracy across all the districts.
 The positional accuracy is also uniform for all road classes.
 Though, many of the OSM road segments are not prefectly aligned at the central of the roads' raster representation, they are nevetheless contained within the widths of the roads.

 There is variations in completeness level based on the three district categorisations, with urban district having the best completeness level, followed by the semi-rural districts.
 Furthermore, it is observed that there are more OSM datasets in areas where roads are paved, than areas where roads are unpaved.
 This explains why more roads in the urban districts are captured better than the roads in both the semi-urban and rural districts.
-Figure xx(a) and Fig xx(b) are the 2km x 2km grids at the centre of the Accra Metropolis and Ga West Municipal districts, an urban district and a semi-urban district, respectively.
+Figure @ref(fig:osmaccrab) (a) and Figure @ref(fig:osmaccrab) (b) are the 2km x 2km grids at the centre of the Accra Metropolis and Ga West Municipal districts, an urban district and a semi-urban district, respectively.
 The oval shapes highlight examples of areas with missing OSM datasets.
 It can be observed that areas with missing OSM datasets are more prominent in semi-urban district than in the urban district.

 <div class="figure">
 <img src="fig/quality assessment_osm_accra.png" alt=" (a) Accra Metropolis district - an urban district, and (b) Ga West Municipal district - a semi-urban district.
 The oval shapes indicate areas where streets are missing." width="100%" />